Where can I learn about DreamPress?

 How does WordPress caching work on DreamPress?

-Your DreamPress install comes with a plugin called "Varnish HTTP Purge", written by DreamHost WordPress developers.
-When active, the plugin automatically detects changes to your post content (be it an edit, a new post, or a comment on a post) and will flush the appropriate cache for you.
-The plugin runs on its own and requires no configuration for the majority of users.
+Your DreamPress install includes the Proxy Cache Purge plugin, which was written by DreamHost WordPress developers.
+When active, the plugin automatically detects changes to your post content (such as an edit, a new post, or a comment on a post) and then flushes the appropriate cache for you.
+The plugin runs on its own and requires no configuration for the majority of its users.

 How can I be sure my site is cached?